Beading Terms Defined

-This is commonly regarded as an optimum length of thread with which to work as, once you have threaded the needle and pulled the thread through into place, you should find that on every stitch, you are able to stretch out your working arm (the hand holding the needle) and this will pull your thread all the way through your work.
-This length is long enough to be able to complete a lot of rows, or in some cases an entire project, without needing to join a new thread, so this is also a huge bonus.
+This is commonly regarded as an optimum length of thread with which to work.
+Once you have threaded the needle and pulled the thread through into place, you should be able to stretch out your working arm (the hand holding the needle) and this will pull your thread all the way through your work.
+This should apply on every stitch you make.

 If a pattern does not specify how much thread to use, or if it talks about a ‘comfortable length of thread’, then your wingspan of thread is probably the best length to use.

-For some stitches, like the first rows of a strip of Peyote stitch, you will need to pull on the tail thread to get your beads to sit in place correctly, so if your thread is too short, you won’t have anything to pull on.
+For some stitches, like the first rows of a strip of Peyote stitch, you will need to pull on the tail thread to get your beads to sit in place correctly.
+So, if your thread is too short, you won’t have anything to pull on.
 Conversely, if your thread is too long, you will find it just gets tangled up in your beads as you work.